Course Title: Manage a supply chain

 You are advised that you are likely to be asked to personally demonstrate your assessment work to your teacher to ensure that the relevant competency standards are being met.

-- business terms and conditions for purchasing, tendering and contracting
+- organisational policies and procedures for procurement, tendering and contracting

 - ethical behaviour

 - purchasing and procurement

 - relevant legislation, regulations, standards and organisation policies.